r-grandorder/fgo-guides/events/202202_valentines.md

 - These quests give out a lot of &lt;Bouncer Points&gt; and &lt;Buddy Points&gt;, be sure to do these when you already have multiple CEs that increase the &lt;Bouncer Points&gt;

+!
+Important Note !
+{: .label .label-red }

+- These quests (the latter ones) also give a huge amount of Bond Points, you can also opt to wait for your servants to be EX rank before doing the Tea Break Quests and make sure to activate the Teapot!

 # Event Bonuses
 - These servants doesn't increase the &lt;Bouncer Points&gt; drops